ProtoSchool/hangzhou/README.md

 We are a group of people passionate about the decentralized web and excited to learn, teach, and share ideas.
 Everyone is welcome!

-We are all fans of **Decentralized Storage Network** and **web3.0** based on IPFS or filecoin dev by [Protocol Lab](https://protocol.ai/).
+We are all fans of **Decentralized Storage Networks** and **web3.0** based on IPFS or Filecoin dev by [Protocol Labs](https://protocol.ai/).
 And we are trying our best to explore and bring some interesting ideas into reality using based tools by IPFS.
 Hopefully we can make the world better.

 ## Related Parties